 As an accountant, you deal with a particular type of company data — profits and losses.
 Keep in mind, however, that these metrics are a small piece of the pie.
 Organizations need to see the forest and the trees.

 That’s where business analysts come in.
 As a business analyst, you’ll be synthesizing data from multiple sources to help your organization see how different initiatives fit together.

 Are you passionate about a particular cause or organization?
+If so, this could be the perfect alternative accounting career.
 These organizations need accountants, and your skills will be extremely valuable.